Cognitive Behavioral Therapy

 Cognitive therapy’s elegantly simple model has proven to be the most powerful and successful type of psychological treatment in outcome studies conducted over the past several decades.
 Due to the availability of literature and training of professionals in CBT, cognitive therapy currently enjoys widespread popularity, and is practiced by many qualified professionals throughout the United States and internationally.

 Cognitive Therapy Associates (CTA) is a network of experienced therapists (licensed clinical psychologists and social workers) across New York City, Westchester and L.I. who provide Cognitive Therapy.
-We strive to match you with the right therapist for you.
+While most of the participating therapists are in NYC and the surrounding boroughs (primarily Brooklyn, Queens and the Riverdale portion of the Bronx), we do have a broader network within the commuting distance to New York.
+We strive to match you with the right therapist for you based on geography and your needs/desires.
 Please call us at (212) 258-2577 to inquire about our services.